FrancescoLuzzi/Tesi/README.md

 extrapolate_prob_map(prob_map)
 ```

-ProbMapPlotter.py also uses Matplotlib to display the different prob maps (this script needs matplotlib)
+ProbMapPlotter.py can be used after running probMapsRetreiver and uses Matplotlib to display the different prob maps